 Red tape is an expression which refers to excessively complex rules or annoying bureaucracy that impedes action or decision making.
 Example: There was a great deal of red tape to plough through before we could gain planning permission.
-It is believed that the use of this phrase dates back to the 16th century Spanish administration of Charles V. He initiated the practice of using red tape to bind the most important dossiers that required the immediate attention of the Council of State.
+It is believed that the use of this phrase dates back to the 16th-century Spanish administration of Charles V. He initiated the practise of using red tape to bind the most important dossiers that required the immediate attention of the Council of State.
 Other documents and dossiers were bound with string.

 Red Letter Day

 A red letter day is a day of particular significance.
 Example: next Monday is a red letter day because I have an interview for my dream job.
 This expression is a reference to early church calendars.
 These marked important dates in red.
 The term came into common use after 1549 when the first book of common prayer was published and included a calendar which featured holy days marked in red.

 A white elephant is a burdensome possession – something which is expensive but useless or troublesome.
 Example: That fountain you bought for your pond is a bit of a white elephant.
 The phrase is derived from a legendary trick employed by the kings of Siam (Thailand).
 White elephants were sacred animals in Siam and came in handy if the king wanted to punish someone he didn’t like.
 He would gift them a white elephant which seemed to be an impressive reward.
 However, the elephants were very expensive to care for and so would lead to financial ruin.